andreas-ka/show-your-keyboard/README.md

 ### Github project board, user stories, issues.

 - Show your keyboard was developed using an agile method.
-That includes using githubs issues, user stories and kanban boards.
+That includes using GitHub issues, user stories and kanban boards.
-That let me to an overview with tasks structured in a todo, in progress and done way.
+That gave me an overview of tasks structured in a to-do, in-progress and done way.
 Project board with user stories [Link](https://github.com/users/andreas-ka/projects/5)

-- Also used a project with a kanban board for all my bugs during development, they were also categorized to keep track of critical ones and minor ones.
+- Also used a project with a Kanban board for all my bugs during development; they were also categorized to keep track of critical ones and minor ones.
 Project board with bugs [Link](https://github.com/users/andreas-ka/projects/6)

 _____________________________________________________________________________
 ## Site user goal
-Users of Show your Keyboard could have several goals, share and take part of keyboards posts, praise posts with comments and follow content pandering to their interests.
+Users of Show Your Keyboard could have several goals, share and take part in keyboards posts, praise posts with comments and follow content pandering to their interests.
 Users can also use the site to keep an inventory of their keyboards, meet like minded people and hopefully get a friend for life along the way.

 ## Site owner goal
 As a site owner the goal is to provide a stable and enjoyable user experience with a good website design, that also encourages user interaction.
 Making sure the content is well structured, and easily managed through the admin panel.

 [Back to top](#show-your-keyboard)
+_____________________________________________________________________________
+## User Stories
+- As a Site User I want the navigation to be user-friendly so that I'm able to easily navigate through the app content.
+- As a Site User I want to know info on what the app is about so that I can use its functionality for mutual benefit
+- As a Site User I can be able to register, login and logout from the website so that I can have a safe environment to work with
+- As a Site User I can visit the post page and view all the posts that's been made to the website
+- As a Site User I can click on a post and get a detail view of that particular post
+- As a Site User I can if im logged in click on a post and add comments and like that post
+- As a Site User I can easily see on the landing page the newset post and comments that has been made
+- As a Site User I can if im logged in go to my profile page and then change my profile image
+- As a Site User I can if im registreted create my own post
+- As a Site User I can if im logged in edit and delete my created posts if i want to
+- As a Site User I can easly see the links inte the footer and contact the creator of the website

+## Site Owner Stories
+- As a Site Owner I want to restrict access to sections of an app to unauthenticated users so that basic standards of data protection are met
+- As a Site Owner I would like that authenticated users have full access to web app and its functionality

 _____________________________________________________________________________
 ## Design and Features: